- Georgia State University (B.B.A., 2014, magna cum laude)

 - District of Columbia and Virginia

-Samarth Barot practices in the Firm’s Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
+Samarth Barot practices in the Firm’s Complex Litigation, Insurance Recovery, Pharmaceutical Products, and Toxic Torts & Products Liability groups.

 Mr. Barot is experienced in government contracts, construction, and business litigation, including motions practice, discovery, document review management, and preparing fact and expert witnesses for deposition.
 His government contract work includes bid protests and advising clients on FAR and DFAR compliance.
 In complex commercial matters, he has litigated financial services, business tort, and fraud claims.
 Prior to entering private practice, Mr. Barot served as a Judicial Law Clerk for the Honorable Bruce D. White, Chief Judge for the 19th Judicial Circuit of Virginia, where, among other things, he drafted letter opinions and memoranda of law in various commercial litigation matters.